 - Send out customer survey requests to get in-depth patient feedback via email and SMS automatically

-- Get new reviews on 150+ review sites including Healthgrades, Facebook, and Google
+- Acquire fresh reviews on dentist review sites such as Healthgrades, Facebook, and Google

 - Get alerted about each incoming review via email and SMS

 - Respond to reviews using auto-response templates and rules and manage patient loyalty